Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Material Model Selection and Stress Inference with StatFEM

-We updated the displacement field in the previous section based on sparse observation displacement data.
-Then we utilized the RMSE metric to assess how well a model explains the observation data.
-Nevertheless, we must consider the equilibrium equation in \eqref{eq:SBVP} to infer the push-forward stresses.
 In this section, we construct the posterior push-forward stresses without model-reality mismatch.
-We show that the equilibrium is almost fulfilled if the only contamination in observation data is a small noise.
+We show that the equilibrium is almost fulfilled for $\ModelSV$ if the only contamination in observation data is a small noise.
 For this purpose, we generate the synthetic displacement data on the sensor locations with the following predefined hyperparameters

+We intentionally generated the observation data with minimal noise and no model-reality mismatch to highlight the residual difference between the prior and posterior more clearly.
 The predefined hyperparameters lead to a zero matrix for $\vecC_\vecd$.
 Therefore, the only covariance matrix inhered from observation data in \eqref{eq:postU} and \eqref{eq:postCU} is $\vecC_\vece$.
 Alternatively, the statistical generating model in \eqref{eq:statGenerModel} is reformulated as $\yObs = \vecH \vecu^h(\vecX^h, \theta) + \vece$, with $\vecu^h(\vecX^h, \theta)$ derived from SFEM with the SV model.

 As mentioned before, in reality, we only have access to displacement observation data on sensors.
 Therefore, we identify the hyperparameters for two cases; for LE and SV material models, and the results are summarized in \autoref{tab:identified3}.
 It shows that the identified hyperparameters based on the SV model are better in agreement with predefined hyperparameters.